 The meteoric rise in the number of security threats looming on the world wide web calls for better security measures, be it on a personal level or as an enterprise.
 The latest CIA leaks have demonstrated how no one is safe from bringing sniffed and amidst all of this mayhem, Encryption takes the center stage as a savior.
 To protect your email messages from prying eyes, you will have to encrypt them.
 This post talks about email encryption and shows how to encrypt email messages in Outlook using its native settings, and how to use Virtru Secure Email encryption as well as Mailvelope to encrypt email messages.

-What is Email encryption
+What is Email encryption?

 Email encryption is the process of converting email information or data into a code, one that cannot be accessed by unauthorized people.
-Ok let me simplify it for you, the best analogy is that Encryption is the lock and key mechanism, to open a lock you will be needing a key and similarly to access a stream of encrypted data one will be needing the encryption key.
-Messaging platforms have started using Encryption and it only makes sense for us to use the same while using out emails.
-In this segment, I will explain you on how to send encrypted emails to various email clients.
+Ok let me simplify it for you, the best analogy is that Encryption is the lock and key mechanism, to open a lock you will be needing a key, and similarly to access a stream of encrypted data one will be needing the encryption key.
+Messaging platforms have started using Encryption and it only makes sense for us to use the same while using our emails.
+In this segment, I will explain to you how to send encrypted emails to various email clients.

-Most of the important documents including Bank statements, contracts, agreements like NDA, job offers and many others are few documents that are expected to be private and in some cases, they are legally bound to be so.
+Most of the important documents including Bank statements, contracts, agreements like NDA, job offers, and many others are few documents that are expected to be private, and in some cases, they are legally bound to be so.
 In order to encrypt your Emails, one would be needing access to a couple of tools.